OSGeo/gdal/doc/source/drivers/raster/gti.rst

 which one should be used as the tile index layer.

-Alternatively to setting those metadata items individually, the corresponding information can be grouped together in a VRTTI XML document, attached in the ``xml:VRTTI`` metadata domain of the layer (for drivers that support alternate metadata domains such as GeoPackage)
+Alternatively to setting those metadata items individually, the corresponding information can be grouped together in a GTI XML document, attached in the ``xml:GTI`` metadata domain of the layer (for drivers that support alternate metadata domains such as GeoPackage)

-VRTTI XML format
+GTI XML format
 ----------------

-A `XML schema of the GDAL VRTTI format <https://raw.githubusercontent.com/OSGeo/gdal/master/data/gdalvrtti.xsd>`_ is available.
+A `XML schema of the GDAL GTI format <https://raw.githubusercontent.com/OSGeo/gdal/master/data/gdaltileindex.xsd>`_ is available.

 The following artificial example contains all potential elements and attributes.